ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 ## Usage

 The built-in browser validation can be a bit constrained (pun intended); for example, you can't easily control the position and appearance of the error messages.
-Instead, you can set some options for custom real-time validation.
+Instead, you can customize the validation with a number of options, so [$errors](/concepts/error-handling) will be displayed in real-time.

+> As with most client-side functionality, [use:enhance](/concepts/enhance) is required for real-time validation.

 ```ts
 const { form, enhance, constraints, validate } = superForm(data.form, {